 Lines that are 5cm long / Fortnight

-Will Dalton is an artist and writer based in London.
-He uses the materials of everyday life to explore how our personal experiences are shaped by the objects, places and spaces around us.
+Will Dalton is an artist, filmmaker and long walk enthusiast living and working in London.
+Using the materials of everyday life he explores how our personal experiences are shaped by the places and spaces around us.